Russia in World War I: The Ottoman gate closure

 "With our Russian allies": the Imperial Russian Navy in the Black Sea bombs Varna in Bulgaria, which has just joined the Central Empires (top); arrival in Petrograd of General Albert d'Amade's French military mission (bottom).
 Images from the French magazine L'Illustration, October 30, 1915.

 "With the Russian armies in the Caucasus", road-building by Armenian volunteers during the Battle of Erzurum, Le Miroir, May 14, 1916.

+In November 1916 Russian commanders revived long-standing Russian plans to capture the Bosphorus.
+However, the Bosphorus Operation, scheduled for April 1917, never took place: in December 1916 the Russian Stavka had to divert troops and transport ships to support the Romanian campaign, and subsequently the March 1917 February Revolution in Russia supervened.

 The test of war

 Russian soldier killed, c.
 1914–1918).